 Stored fat may not be as effective as fresh fat

-While there may be future potential for stored fat to be used in medical and cosmetic treatments, the ‘fat bank’ service has raised the eyebrows of some scientist and plastic surgeons.
+While there may be future potential for stored fat to be used in medical and cosmetic treatments, the ‘fat bank’ service has raised the eyebrows of some scientist and liposuction specialist.